My raccoon friends

 One thing this raccoon family taught me was how few resources wild animals have to depend on.
 They are truly left to their own devices, with no permanent shelter or source of food.
 And with humans ever creeping into their habitats, they’re going to be the ones to lose.

-Many diseases including distemper are also common in wild species, as well as domesticated animals but are preventable through vaccination (which aren’t provided to wild animals).
+Many diseases including distemper and rabies are common in wild species, as well as domesticated animals but are preventable through vaccination (which aren’t as easily provided to wild animals).
 We’ve made huge advances in preventing communicable diseases in humans over the two centuries and why not consider our nation’s wildlife.
 At the very least, we can all drive a little slower in residential areas because we never know which wildlife might be strolling down the road.

 As more of us become enlightened and living in a humane economy, I hope our knowledge and empathy as a culture can help us to help more of our wild friends to live safely and in peace.